Rbbt-Workflows/structure/workflow.md

 for both experimental structures and structure models, of individual proteins and protein complexes.

-Pairwise (Smith-Watterman) alignment is used to fix all inconsistencies between protein sequences in PDBs, Uniprot and Ensembl Protein ID.
+Pairwise (Smith-Waterman) alignment is used to fix all inconsistencies between protein sequences in PDBs, Uniprot and Ensembl Protein ID.

 ### Reference: